Jamaat-e-Ahmadiyya’s role in Indonesia’s independence from the Dutch

 Huzoorra continued:

-“If these islands become independent, they could serve as a huge source for spreading the Islamic teachings and Islam’s majesty.
+“If these islands become independent, they could serve as a significant means for spreading the Islamic teachings and Islam’s majesty.
 But regretfully, other Islamic countries have raised very minimal voices in favour of these islands, and shown very little sympathy for them.
-This is an area where the Muslims are in the majority […] The Muslims should exert every possible effort for the help of this area, and demand from the Dutch their independence […]
+This is an area where the Muslims are in the majority. […] The Muslims should exert every possible effort for the help of this area, and demand from the Dutch their independence. […]

-“A dire need of the time is that the Muslims should raise their voice in favour of their [Indonesian] brothers, in their newspapers, magazines and gatherings, and demand for their independence.
+“A dire need of the time is for the Muslims to raise voice in favour of their [Indonesian] brothers – in newspapers, magazines and gatherings – and demand for their independence.
 If they are not helped and supported now, then I fear the Dutch will completely suppress the voice [of the Indonesians].”
 (Ibid)

 Huzoorra stressed that the political future of the Asian Muslims was linked with the future of the Muslims of Java and Sumatra because no other country had Muslims united in such great numbers compared to Indonesia.
 Moreover, these islands could prove very beneficial for making good relations with other countries through seaways.